wcarhart/willcarh.art/content/projects.md

 tags: calculator

 name: TI TicTacToe
-blurb: Implementation of TicTacToe for the TI-84 calculator
+blurb: TicTacToe for the TI-84 calculator
 about: TI TicTacToe is a simple implementation of the game tic-tac-toe for the TI-83/84 family of calculators.
 I originally learned programming on a TI calculator and this was one of my first programs.
 languages: Z80 Assembly
 languages: TI-BASIC